jac459/meta-volumio/README.md

 ## Setup
 ### Step 1 : Install in the meta
 #### Prerequisite
-In order to use this file, you need to have the metadriver installed.
+In order to use this file, you need to have the meta installed.
 Please refere to this page for further instructions: https://github.com/jac459/meta
 #### Installation
 To install, downnoad the volumio.json file and move it to the "active" folder.